LAPRA Privacy Notice

 • To Business Associates.
 The Health Plans may disclose PHI to other people or businesses that provide services to the Health Plans and which need the PHI to perform those services.
 These people or businesses are called business associates, and the Health Plans will have a written agreement with each of them requiring each of them to protect the privacy of your PHI.
 For example, the Health Plans may have hired a consultant to evaluate claims or suggest changes to the Health Plans, for which he needs to see PHI.

-• To comply with an applicable federal, state, or local law, including workers’ compensation or similar programs.
+• To comply with, or as otherwise required by an applicable federal, state, or local law, including workers’ compensation or similar programs.

-• For public health reasons, including (1) to a public health authority for the prevention or control of disease, injury or disability; (2) to a proper government or health authority to report child abuse or neglect; (3) to report reactions to medications or problems with products regulated by the Food and Drug Administration; (4) to notify individuals of recalls of medication or products they may be using; or (5) to notify a person who may have been exposed to a communicable disease or who may be at risk for contracting or spreading a disease or condition.
+• For public health reasons, including (1) to a public health authority for the prevention or control of disease, injury or disability; (2) to a proper government or health authority to report child abuse or neglect; (3) to report reactions to medications or problems with products regulated by the Food and Drug Administration; (4) to notify individuals of recalls of medication or products they may be using; (5) to a proper government or health authority to report births and deaths; or (6) to notify a person who may have been exposed to a communicable disease or who may be at risk for contracting or spreading a disease or condition.

-• To report a suspected case of abuse, neglect or domestic violence, as permitted or required by applicable law.
+• To report a suspected case of abuse, neglect or domestic violence to a law enforcement official or other government authority, as permitted or required by applicable law.

 • To comply with health oversight activities, such as audits, investigations, inspections, licensure actions, and other government monitoring and activities related to health care provision or public benefits or services.